ipfs/js-ipfsd-ctl/README.md

 ### Create factory

+- This methods return a factory that exposes the `spawn` method, which allows spawning and controlling ipfs nodes
   - `localController` - create a local controller
   - `remoteController([port])` - create a remote controller, usable from browsers
 - `server` - exposes `start` and `stop` methods to start and stop the bundled http server that is required to run the remote controller.

-Both of this methods return a factory that exposes the `spawn` method, which allows spawning and controlling ipfs nodes

 ### Spawn nodes